joeduffy/joeduffy.github.io/_posts/2006-02-23-stas-pumping-and-the-ui.md

   last_name: ''
 ---
 When you perform a wait on the CLR, we make sure it happens in an STA-friendly manner.
-This entails using msg-waits, such as MsgWaitForMultipleObjectsEx and/or CoWaitForMultipleHandles.
+This entails using msg-waits, such as `MsgWaitForMultipleObjectsEx` and/or `CoWaitForMultipleHandles`.
 Doing so ensures we pick up and dispatch incoming RPC work mid-stack, while the STA isn't necessarily sitting in a top-level message loop.
 In fact, an STA that doesn't pump temporarily can easily lead to temporary and permanent hangs (i.e. deadlocks), especially in